 And after an hour, as you would imagine, we sat back and watched the students' experience what it feels like to be resource rich, resource poor, and for those fortunes to change.
 We saw how they adapted to new elements, how they formed 'trade agreements', were tempted into crime as there was 'no other way to get into the game'... and a whole lot more.

+The first 'trade agreement' is born.
 Problem: we only have paper, you only have scissors.
+Solution: a trade agreement.
+Problem: what percentage does each party get? |

 Variables

 And, around half way through, a couple of rogue elements were added.
 A new element found its way on to the stock exchange.
 Hidden beneath some of the tables were blue sheets.
-No other information was provided, but it didn't take long for word to spread about... 'blue'
+No other information was provided, but it didn't take long for word to spread about... 'blue'.

 The first group that brought some blue to the bank were paid 5 times its value.
 Chaos!
 Whole countries binned whatever they were doing to trade only blue.
 It all broke kinda bad: suddenly all anyone wanted was blue, and they would pay well over the odds to get it.